vihaanrao/rustracer/RUN.md

 You can view the output image (output.ppm) using an image viewer that supports the PPM format, or you can convert it to a more common format like JPEG or PNG using an image conversion tool.

 That's it!
-You have successfully built and run the Ray Tracing in Rust project.
+You have successfully built and run the `Rustracer` project.